Ex-Mountie investigating ‘Surrey six’ murders pleads guilty to obstruction

-VANCOUVER — A lead investigator in the largest-ever gang-related mass murder in British Columbia has pleaded guilty to breach of trust and obstruction of justice involving a witness.
+VANCOUVER — A lead investigator in a gang-related mass murder in British Columbia has been handed a conditional sentence to be served in the community after he pleaded guilty to breach of trust and obstruction of justice.

-Derek Brassington entered his plea in B.C.
-Supreme Court on Friday before the start of a trial that was scheduled to last 10 weeks following multiple delays.
+Derek Brassington was sentenced to two years less a day and ordered to pay $10,000 in restitution in B.C.
+Supreme Court on Friday, eliminating the need for a 10-week trial.

+The indictment says Brassington breached the standard demanded of him in managing a witness and obstructed justice by compromising the integrity and safety of a witness.

 The former RCMP sergeant played a key investigative role in the 2007 slaying of six people, including two innocent bystanders, in a Surrey highrise.

-Special prosecutor Chris Considine and defence lawyer Ian Donaldson made sentencing submissions but details cannot be reported because of a sweeping publication ban.

 B.C.
-Supreme Court Justice Arne Silverman is not expected to sentence Brassington until a later date.
+Supreme Court Justice Arne Silverman imposed 14 conditions including house arrest from 7 p.m. to 6 a.m. except for parenting, employment and medical reasons.

+Silverman accepted joint sentencing submissions from special prosecutor Chris Considine and defence lawyer Ian Donaldson but a sweeping ban prevents the publication of any details.

 The Canadian Press